 Function: Thiamin assists in energy metabolism, nerve activity, and muscle activity.

 Deficiency: A deficiency in thiamin can result in beriberi, which can be “wet” or “dry”.
 Wet beriberi causes strain on the kidneys and the cardiovascular system.
 Edema, or swelling due to retaining water, is a common symptom.
 Dry beriberi causes nervous system damage, and weakness of the muscles of the arms and legs.
 Often, wet and dry beriberi are present together.

 Food Sources include all nutritious foods, though it is found in very small amounts.
-The best source of thiamin include grains and pork.
+The best source of thiamin include legumes, whole grains and pork